Documentation

 What you see (parent)

-1. You receive a notification in the Requests tab of the Parents' App
+1. Tap REQUESTS in the bottom navigation of the Parents' App

 2. The notification shows the channel name and video they tried to watch